Rock Star: Supernova: Week 10

 The show began by Supernova announcing that Magni would be performing with Supernova this week.
 Later, Brooke Burke surprised the contenders by saying that this week's encore performer would win one of the brand new Honda Ridgelines the contestants were transported in to the gig.
-The band announced Toby Rand as the winner by singing his catch phrase "Oh Oh Oh Oh Oh Oh" from his original song "Throw It Away".
-Toby carried an Australian flag on the way to the stage and told everyone that he is dedicating his encore performance to fellow Aussie the "Crocodile Hunter", Steve Irwin, who had died only days before.
-Later on in the night Storm, Dilana, and Lukas were this week's bottom three.
-Storm sung a rendition of Pink Floyd's "Wish You Were Here," which she dedicated to her mother; during the performance Jason Newsted could be seen wiping a tear drop from his eye (He was crying because of the recent death of his bandmate from VoiVod).
+The band announced Toby Rand as the winner by singing his catch phrase "Oh Oh Oh Oh Oh Oh" from his original song "Throw It Away."
+Toby carried an Australian flag on the way to the stage and told everyone that he was dedicating his Encore performance to fellow Aussie, "Crocodile Hunter," Steve Irwin, who had died only days before.
+Later, Storm, Dilana, and Lukas were this week's bottom three.
+Storm sung a rendition of Pink Floyd's "Wish You Were Here," which she dedicated to her mother; during the performance Jason Newsted could be seen wiping a tear drop from his eye (he was crying because of the recent death of his bandmate from VoiVod).
 Next was Dilana who sang Cheap Trick's "I Want You to Want Me".
 Lukas closed with his original song "Headspin," which he dedicated, just like Storm, to his mother.

-After deliberation, the band chose to send Storm home, but on air, Dave Navarro proclaimed that he would like to play with Storm on future projects, Tommy and Jason also volunteered with implication that Gilby would play too.
-Dave Navarro lived up to his promise by playing on Storm Large's album Ladylike Side One on the song "Ladylike", which is the same original song she had performed on the show.
+After much deliberation, the band chose to send Storm home, but on air, Dave Navarro proclaimed that he would like to play with Storm on future projects, Tommy and Jason also volunteered with implication that Gilby would play too.
+Dave Navarro lived up to his promise by playing on Storm Large's album Ladylike Side One on the song "Ladylike," which is the same original song she had performed on the show.